-CHENTONE SCIENCES Course Code RM651 Course Title BASICS OF RESEARCH METHODOLOGY IN BIOLOGICAL AND C HEMICAL SCIENCES Course Type Theory LTP 4 1 0 Credits 5 Course prerequisite B. Sc.
+Course Code RM651 Course Title BASICS OF RESEARCH METHODOLOGY IN BIOLOGICAL AND CI HEMICAL SCIENCES Course Type Theory LTP 4 1 0 Credits 5 Course prerequisite B. Sc.
 Medical/Life-sciences/Allied field with Botany as one main subject.
-Course Objective To learn the basic concepts of research methodology.
-Course Outcome CO1 Students will learn basic aspects of research like experimental design, collection and analysis of data.
+Course Objective 🥢 To learn the basic concepts of research methodology.
+Course OutcomeCO1Students will learn basic aspects of research like exp design, collection and analysis of data.
+Students will learn basic aspects of research like experimental design, collection and analysis of data.
 CO2 Students will learn basic tools for writing and preparing a research report. familiarity with the basics of research for proper planning and execution of their research work but also in the compilation of work.
-CO3 They will develop basic skills in computers and research They will develop basic skills in computers and research.
+CO3 CO3 They will develop basic skills in computers and research.